Underground Boston: The Hub’s Best-Kept Secrets

 GoNOMAD Associate Editor

-Millions of people visit Boston every year to see its many historic and cultural attractions.
+Millions of people visit Boston and Cambridge every year to see its many historic and cultural attractions.
 It’s really a splendid city, and I’m not just saying that because I’m from there.

 It’s a very walkable city with friendly neighborhoods, great architecture, fabulous food and lots of history.
 That’s why it’s known as the hub of the universe.